LiterallyTheOne/big_data_class_4031/docs/docker_daemon.md

 We have different types of namespaces:

 * `pid_namespaces`
-  * `pid_namespaces` isolate the process ID number space.
+  * isolate the process ID number space.
 * `network_namespaces`
-  * `network_namespaces` provide isolation of the system resources associated with networking
+  * provide isolation of the system resources associated with networking
+* `mount_namespaces`
+  * provide isolation of the list of mounts seen by the processes in each namespace instance
+* `uts_namespaces`
+  * provide isolation of two system identifiers: the hostname and the NIS domain name
+  * UTS: UNIX Timesharing system
+* `user_namespaces`
+  * isolate security-related identifiers and attributes, in particular, user IDs and group IDs